 Daytime telephone service appeared in cities and towns toward the end of the 1890s, with the extended use of copper wires, and night and Sunday service was provided to all exchanges with more than one hundred subscribers (BCA, bb 1950).
 Although night service raised relatively few objections, Sunday service caused much controversy in Toronto.
-The president of the Toronto Ministerial Association wrote to "the president and directors of the Bell Hopkins, Partice Phone.
-Co." in the Seder to the general general to keep the exchanges closed book Blooks in the theorem of the Toronto of it [the Sunday telephone business] is not justified by any requirement either of necessity or mercy," and therefore "the Association desires very respectfully to urge your board to cease keeping the office open for business on the Lord's Day" (BCA, d 9498, 1881).
+The president of the Toronto Ministerial Association wrote to "the president and directors of the Bell Telephone Co." in 1881 to urge management to keep the exchanges closed on the Lord's Day, arguing that "very much of it [the Sunday telephone business] is not justified by any requirement either of necessity or mercy," and therefore "the Association desires very respectfully to urge your board to cease keeping the office open for business on the Lord's Day" (BCA, d 9498, 1881).
 The Association was supported by the Toronto Globe, which deplored Bell's encroachment on the day of rest.
 According to the newspaper, there was "no sufficient reason for depriving the young women employed in the office of their weekly rest."
 Since all places of business were closed, the Globe found there was "small occasion" to use the telephone on that day; its most common use was for hiring a cab, which, according to the Globe, could be done the day before (BCA, nct 1881).
 In spite of such public opposition, however, the telephone was very much used on Sundays as well as on weekdays; at the same time as operators' working hours were extended to Sundays, an intensive advertising campaign suggesting other uses for the telephone began.